-Micronor supplies ZAPPY® 302 software free-of-charge to MR30X users.
-The software is designed for configuring and troubleshooting an MR30X rotary or linear encoder system.
+Micronor supplies ZAPPY® 302 software free-of-charge for MR30X and MR34X users.
+The software is designed for configuring and troubleshooting an MR30X or MR34X rotary or linear encoder system.
 The ZAPPY® screens and command buttons emulate the Modbus commands so that the user can become familiar with configuring and operating the system.

-For detailed information about specific Modbus commands, consult Section 7.
+For detailed information about specific Modbus commands, consult Section 6.